agnoam/mini-node-ts/README.md

 #### For example:
 In case you are using `yarn` don't forget to delete `package-lock.json`. (and likewise the other way with: `yarn.lock`)

+## API documentation
+You can go to `http://localhost:8810/docs` and see all api docs written in swagger